explosion/spacy-transformers/README.md

 `transformers` models can also be loaded from a file path instead of just a name.
 For instance, let's say you want to use Allen AI's [`scibert`](https://github.com/allenai/scibert).
-First, download the PyTorch model files, unpack them them, unpack the `weights.tar`, rename the `bert_config.json` to `config.json` and put everything into one directory.
+First, download the PyTorch model files, unpack them, unpack the `weights.tar`, rename the `bert_config.json` to `config.json` and put everything into one directory.
 Your directory should now have a `pytorch_model.bin`, `vocab.txt` and `config.json`.
 Also make sure that your path **includes the name of the model**.
 You can then